heshamahmed-3ddx/google-authz-3ddx/docs/NAVIGATION-IMPLEMENTATION-SUMMARY.md

 Click the menu button in the sidebar header to toggle between full and icon-only modes.

 ### 2. Active Route Highlighting
-Current page is highlighted with a blue accent on the left border.
+Current page is highlighted with a brand orange accent (#ff6f00) on the left border.

 ### 3. Hierarchical Menus
 Click on any menu group to expand/collapse child items.